router5/router5.github.io/_guides/custom-errors.md

-# Custom errors and redictions
+# Cusom errors and redictions

 > When failing a transition function (canActivate, canDeactivate, middleware) custom errors can be returned.
 Custom errors can be a string or an object and will be added to the error object and passed to `start` and `navigate` callbacks).